 When it comes to monkey bread, I have the best intentions to eat just one of these muffin cups of Heaven.
 After smelling them in the oven, my unflappable willpower starts to waver and I come to terms with the fact I will have more than one–but I’ll make sure to space it out over the day.
 But then, they come out of the oven and the sauce is hot and gooey and my steadfast resolve is out the window.

 Literally.
-I think I saw it wave as it hightailed it out the kitchen window.
+I think I saw it wave once as it hightailed it out the kitchen window.

 I first made these when I was in college.
-It was a usual occurence in my college fridge to find refrigerator biscuit dough.
+It was a usual occurrence in my college fridge to find refrigerator biscuit dough.
 I had this weird problem where I had to buy refrigerator dough in bulk when I found it on sale.
-You see, on a college girl’s budget, spending over 3 bucks on one can of dough was laughable, because when a gallon of gas and biscuit dough are practically the same price, you pick your battles–or in this case, where you’re going to spend your money, which, obviously, was on gas so you could go to Pasadena, window shop, and eat cupcakes.
+You see, on a college girl’s budget, spending over 3 bucks on one can of dough was laughable, because when a gallon of gas and biscuit dough are practically the same price, you pick your battles–or in this case, where you’re going to spend your money, which, obviously, was on gas so you could go to Pasadena, window shop, and eat cupcakes (Chocolate Cupcakes, to be exact).

 Anyway, whenever I found dough on sale, even if I already had some in my fridge, I had to buy it.